Djenkolic acid: Toxicity

 The toxicity of djenkolic acid in humans arises from its poor solubility under acidic conditions after consumption of the djenkol bean.
 The amino acid precipitates into crystals which cause mechanical irritation of the renal tubules and urinary tract, resulting in symptoms such as abdominal discomfort, loin pains, severe colic, nausea, vomiting, dysuria, gross hematuria, and oliguria, occurring 2 to 6 hours after the beans were ingested.
 Urine analysis of patients reveals erythrocytes, epithelial cells, protein, and the needle-like crystals of djenkolic acid.
 Urolithiasis can also happen, with djenkolic acid as the nucleus.
-In young children it has also been reported to produce painful swelling of the genitalia.
+In young children, it has also been reported to produce painful swelling of the genitalia.

 Treatment for this toxicity requires hydration to increase urine flow and alkalinization of urine by sodium bicarbonate.
 Furthermore, this poisoning can be prevented when consuming djenkol beans by boiling them beforehand, since djenkolic acid is removed from the beans.

 Discovery and synthesis

 Djenkolic acid was first isolated by Van Veen and Hyman in 1933 from the urine of the natives of Java who had eaten the djenkol bean and were suffering from poisoning.
-They then isolated the djenkolic acid crystals by treating the djenkol beans with barium hydroxide at 30°C for a prolonged period of time.
+They then isolated the djenkolic acid crystals by treating the djenkol beans with barium hydroxide at 30°C for a prolonged period.

 Du Vigneaud and Patterson managed to synthesize djenkolic acid by condensation of methylene chloride with 2 moles of L-cysteine in liquid ammonia.
 Later on, Armstrong and du Vigneaud prepared djenkolic acid by the direct combination of 1 mole of formaldehyde with 2 moles of L-cysteine in a strongly acidic solution.